Tigers vs. Orioles Player Props Betting Odds

 Maton Stats

-- Nick Maton has recorded 10 hits with two doubles, four home runs and 12 walks.
+- Nick Maton has collected 12 hits with two doubles, four home runs and 12 walks.
 He has driven in 13 runs.

 Maton Recent Games